Mental Health Jobs in Homer, Alaska

 In-person outpatient counseling, therapy, and psychiatric roles within an established private practice.

-Build a Sustainable Mental Health Career in Homer, Alaska
+Build a Sustainable Mental Health Career in Homer

-Our Homer-based outpatient practice offers in-person roles for licensed and pre-licensed mental health clinicians who are seeking stable, well-supported work within a private practice setting.
-These positions are designed for clinicians who value thoughtful clinical care, professional autonomy, and long-term sustainability.
+Our Homer outpatient practice offers in-person roles for licensed and pre-licensed mental health clinicians who want steady, well-supported work in a private practice setting.
+If you’re looking for autonomy in your schedule and a place where clinical work is valued, this may be worth exploring.

 Licensed Professional Counselors (LPC)